milindkulgod/academic-site/content/project/Search.md

 <h3> Calculating the TF-IDF weights for each word in the document </h3>
 <body>

-  1. TF(Term Frequency) of a word in a document:
+  1. TF(Term Frequency) of a "word" in a "document":
   <pre>
   TF = frequency of "word" in "document" / total number of words in "document"
   </pre>